Dr. Fedric Wertham and the Seduction of the Innocent

 Wonder Woman at the breakfast table explaining the importance of a healthy breakfast to a little girl.

 I haven't yet found the comic panel of Bruce Wayne enjoying breakfast with his ward, Dick Grayson.
-But Dr. Wertham might approve of this panel showing them waking up together in separate beds in the same bedroom.
+But Dr. Wertham might have (dis)approved of this panel showing them waking up together in separate beds in the same bedroom.

 Bruce Wayne and Dick Grayson waking up togther in separate beds in the same bedroom.